 | Annual Return Filing (Federal) | ~$20 – $40 | Varies |

-Choosing to incorporate business in Canada is a worthwhile investment for the protection and growth of your business.
+Choosing to incorporate a business in Canada is a worthwhile investment for the protection and growth of your business.

 Obligations After Incorporation

-Registering your company isn’t the end it’s just the beginning.
+Registering your company isn’t the end, it’s just the beginning.
 Here are your responsibilities post-incorporation:

 Maintain a Corporate Minute Book